 Would Prohibit Leaving Pets Exposed to Scorching & Freezing Temperatures; Make Cruelly Restraining A Crime

-TRENTON – Legislation sponsored by Senator Jeff Van Drew that would strengthen New Jersey’s animal cruelty laws by making it a crime to leave pets exposed outdoors to excessively hot or cold temperatures without proper shelter was approved recently by the Legislature.
-The bill would also make cruelly restraining a dog a crime.
-The legislation now awaits action by the governor.
+TRENTON – Legislation sponsored by Senator Jeff Van Drew that would strengthen New Jersey’s animal cruelty laws by making it a crime to leave pets exposed outdoors to excessively hot or cold temperatures without proper shelter was signed into law today by the Governor.

 A number of municipalities, including Wildwood Crest and Lower Township, have adopted ordinances regulating the chaining or tethering of dogs.
 The original ordinance was inspired by a dog named Joe who froze to death after being left chained in a yard in the winter.
 In addition, two dogs died in Atlantic County in January 2016 as a result of being left outside in freezing temperatures, including a puppy found frozen inside a doghouse, according to reports.

-The bill (S-1640) would make it a violation of the State animal cruelty laws to leave a cat, dog, or other domestic companion animal unattended outdoors without proper shelter for an extended period under certain conditions.
+The new law, (S-1640), would make it a violation of the State animal cruelty laws to leave a cat, dog, or other domestic companion animal unattended outdoors without proper shelter for an extended period under certain conditions.
 Those conditions are: when the outside temperature is 32 degrees Fahrenheit or less, or during precipitation-related events such as snow, or when the temperature is 90 degrees Fahrenheit or more or the animal is exposed to direct sunlight, hot pavement or heat, without readily available access to shelter at an appropriate temperature.
-The bill also defines appropriate shelter for pets.
+The law also defines appropriate shelter for pets.

-The bill would require that a person be issued a correction warning prior to being cited for a violation of the bill unless the dog, domestic companion animal, or service animal involved in the violation was seized immediately as a result of reasonable suspicion that the animal is at risk of imminent harm.
+The law requires that a person be issued a correction warning prior to being cited for a violation of the law unless the dog, domestic companion animal, or service animal involved in the violation was seized immediately as a result of reasonable suspicion that the animal is at risk of imminent harm.

-The Assembly approved the bill by a vote of 71-1-6, and the Senate approved it 34-0 on June 29.
-The legislation is now on the governor’s desk.
+The legislation was approved by the Assembly with a vote of 71-1-6, and the Senate approved it with a vote of 34-0 on June 29.